muslayev/IceCat64/README.md

 ### How to Update
 ![update](https://raw.githubusercontent.com/muslayev/iceweasel-win64/master/update.png)<br />
 ### How to fix some issues<br />
-1. Error: add-on appears to be corrupted<br />
+1. "Error: add-on appears to be corrupted"<br />
 user_pref("extensions.allowPrivateBrowsingByDefault", false);
 2. Cloudflare: Infinite loop<br />
 Need to delete these strings from icecat.js in omni.jar:<br />